top of page

-In a world striving to eat better and waste less, a paradox sits quietly in our kitchens: the more people shop with sustainability in mind, the more likely they are to waste food—unless they’re also thinking about nutrition.
-This is the striking conclusion of a new study published in Resources, Conservation & Recycling, which challenges long-held assumptions about environmentally aware consumers and their actual impact on food waste reduction.
+In a world striving to eat better and waste less, a paradox lies quietly in our kitchens: the more people shop with sustainability in mind, the more likely they are to waste food—unless they’re also thinking about nutrition.
+This striking conclusion comes from a new study published in Resources, Conservation & Recycling.
+The research challenges long-held assumptions about environmentally aware consumers and their actual impact on food waste reduction.

 The answer was anything but straightforward.
 Nutrition-conscious consumers, the researchers found, were significantly more likely to reduce food waste.
 They exhibited stronger planning habits and were less prone to overbuying.
 On the other hand, those who identified as sustainability-focused showed no significant reduction in food waste.
 In some cases, their food waste levels were similar to or even higher than average.